Halloween Movie Marathon IX

 Out of the nearly 200 films directed by Euro-cult maestro Jess Franco, Vampyros Lesbos is the most essential.
 This artful, dreamlike retelling of Bram Stoker’s Dracula’s Guest stars the effervescent Soledad Miranda as the Countess—a vampire who casts an erotic spell over a vacationer named Linda that invades her dreams and draws her to a secluded island.

-With three more phantasmagoric feature films from your dreams—or your nightmares—waiting to be announced!
+With three more phantasmagoric feature films from your dreams—or your nightmares—to be revealed on the night of!

 This film is part of the After Hours series.